rancher/terraform-provider-rke/README.md

 Branching the Provider
 ---------------------------

-The provider is branched into two release lines `master` and `release/v1.3` that align with the minor versions of RKE. `master` is aligned with RKE v1.4 and `release/v1.3` is aligned with RKE v1.3.
+The provider is branched to align with RKE versions:

+- `master` is aligned with RKE v1.5
+- `release/v1.4` is aligned with RKE v1.4
+- `release/v1.3` is aligned with RKE v1.3

 Release process

 * When there's an RKE/KDM release and the RKE release has new kubernetes versions, create an issue that will list the RKE version + provide links
-* Backport CVEs or fixes as needed to `release/v1.3`
+* Backport CVEs or fixes as needed
-* Release the provider that includes the new version/s
+* Release the provider that includes the new version(s)
 * It depends on what RKE version just got released (v1.3 / v1.4) as to what line of the provider gets released.
-Could be one or the other, or both.
+Could be one or the other, or both

 Releasing the Provider
 ---------------------------